ConSol/sakuli/docs/sakuli-manual.md

 To ensure that secrets (passwords, PIN, etc) never get logged in plain text, they can be encrypted on the command line; Sakuli then decrypts them on runtime (for more information on how to do this, refer to FIXME) to use them on tests.
 There is no (quick) way to decrypt secrets again on the command line.
 This is of course no high-secure encryption mechanism but rather a way to obscure things not everybody should see.

-For the encryption, Sakuli uses among other parameters the MAC address of a given network interface card as a salt.
+For the encryption, Sakuli uses among other parameters the MAC address of a given network interface card as a encryption salt.
 When you set up a new Sakuli client, the interface name has to be defined in _sakuli.properties_.

 To determine the correct name of an encryption interface do the following steps on _cmd.exe_ (Windows) or the Unix Shell: